bursonic/driveMalta/Cars/Attitude.md

 2. Reverse into a parking space
 3. **Follow vehicle too closely**
 4. Look through the rear view mirror

+###4558 - CARS2.13

+You are driving on a clear night.
+There is a steady stream of oncoming cars.
+The national speed limit applies.
+Which lights should you use?

+1. Fog lights
+2. Sidelights
+3. **Dipped headlights**
+4. Full beam headlight

 ###4236 - CARS2.14